RimuEirnarn/sqlite_database/README.md

 ## History & Pre-contributors

-You can read why is this library exists by reading [the history](https://github.com/RimuEirnarn/sqlite_database/blob/main/History.md).
+You can read why this library exists by reading [the history](https://github.com/RimuEirnarn/sqlite_database/blob/main/History.md).
 The pre-contributor is only ChatGPT.

 ## Contributing

-You can submit any issue if you found good issue.
-You can submit pull request as long as things you want comply with what this project aims.
+You can submit any issue if you found a good issue.
+You can submit a pull request as long as the thing you want complies with what this project aims for.

 ## License